ippontech/blog-usa/posts/distributed-tracing-with-xray.md

  - Content length: The content-length from the response.

 ## Tracing your spring bean components
-The X-Ray SDK offer a non-invasive spring integration way of tracing our spring beans which will help us see the complete call stack of the application from the controller down through the back end layers.
+The X-Ray SDK offers a non-invasive Spring integration way of tracing our Spring beans.
+This help us see the complete call stack of the application from the controller down through the back-end layers.
- - We need to add first a spring AOP that will catch your methods execution and generate your tracing metada
+ - We need to add first a spring AOP Aspect that will catch your method's execution and generate your tracing metadata:

     ``` java
     @Aspect